TrossenRobotics/dobot_cr_cobots_docs/end_effectors.rst

 ..
 Concepts
 .. ========

-.. ..
-TODO: reduce what we have here to our current selection

 ..
 Below are just some of the options you have available to you when selecting an
 .. end effector for your robot application.